What is FCPMT?

 - One year of prior industry work experience is recommended.

-- Although recommended, no prior training is required.
+- Although highly recommended, no prior training is required.

 - This certification is valid for a three-year period.